elbaulp/elbaulp.github.io/ampp/grave-problema-en-upnp-que-afecta-a-81-millones-de-routers.md

 > between computers and network-enabled devices.
 This protocol is enabled by default on
 > millions of systems, including routers, printers, media servers, IP cameras, smart TVs, home
 > automation systems, and network storage servers.
 UPnP support is enabled by default on
-> Microsoft Windows, Mac OS X, and many distributions of Linux.“</p>
+> Microsoft Windows, Mac OS X, and many distributions of Linux.“
 >
 > “The UPnP protocol suffers from a number of basic security problems, many of which have
 > been highlighted over the last twelve years.
 Authentication is rarely implemented by device